kaushikgopal/RxJava-Android-Samples/README.md

 ### Retrieve data first from a cache, then a network call

-We have two source (Observables): a disk (fast) cache and a network (fresh) call.
-The disk cache is much faster than the network Observable.
-But in order to demonstrate the working, I've also used a "slower" fake disk cache in order to demonstrate the working of the operators.
+We have two source Observables: a disk (fast) cache and a network (fresh) call.
+Typically the disk Observable is much faster than the network Observable.
+But in order to demonstrate the working, we've also used a fake "slower" disk cache just to see how the operators behave.

 This is demonstrated using 4 techniques: